 Identifying Dangerous People

-I answered a question on identifying dangerous people on 4 August 2013.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on identifying dangerous people on Philosophy in Action Radio on 4 August 2013.
+You can listen to or download the podcast segment below – or check out the whole episode.

 My Answer, In Brief: You should want to exclude dangerous and immoral people from your life.
 To do that, you need to notice these and other red flags about people as soon as possible, then distance yourself accordingly.